1803233552/StableDiffusionTelegramBot/README.md

 ![image](https://github.com/1803233552/StableDiffusionTelegramBot/assets/71918224/0cdee482-3c5c-4696-8c37-40b665803d9d)

-Parameters followed by ':' are translated as follows, for example, 'Steps: 28'.
-The current parameters that can be modified are: Steps (number of steps), Sampler (sampling method), CFG scale (correlation), Seed (random seed), Size (image size), Enable_hr (set to true to enable high resolution, also supports Chinese '高清：开'), and ntags (negative words).
-Both Chinese and English symbols can be used interchangeably.
+The parameter is followed by a colon, for example, 'Steps: 28'.
+Currently, you can modify the parameters Steps (number of steps), Sampler (sampling method), CFG scale (correlation), Seed (random seed), Size (image size), Enable_hr (set to true to enable high resolution, supports Chinese "高清：开" as well), ntags (negative tags), and sl: 10 (generate multiple images at once).
+You can use a combination of Chinese and English symbols.

 Please note that ntags should be placed at the end.
-It is also possible to generate graphs without using these parameters.
+The chart can be generated even without using these parameters.

+Sending '/ht 随机' will use a random Lora.

+Sending '/lora 数字' will display the Lora.

+Sending '/ht 再来一张' or clicking '/htre' will generate a chart using the previous entry.

 Occasionally, there may be an error stating that the remote host has closed the connection.
 You can ignore this.